All Episodes

 It's who we are.

-You know, and and the fact they're trying to co-opt it like I think it's disgusting.
+And the fact they're trying to co-opt it, I think it's disgusting.

-Again, there's nothing wrong with you know having you know different nations, different people.
+Again, there's nothing wrong with having different nations, different people dividing different flags.

 Exactly.

-And it it's not about hating anyone else or trying to divide as Keir Starmer or devalue it, you know, as Keir would suggest.
+And it's not about hating anyone else or trying to divide as Kier Starmer or devalue it, you know, as Kier would suggest.

-One only needs to look at the sort of nationalist right and how much we're all supporting each other in Europe to see that actually it's not about you know, I only care about my country and nowhere else.
+One only needs to look at the sort of nationalist right and how much we're all supporting each other in Europe to see that actually it's not about, you know, I only care about my country nowhere else.

-Because actually I think the politics as it is, there's a lot of camaraderie, uh particularly amongst people on the right, all across the world.
+Because actually, I think the politics as it is, there's a lot of camaraderie, particularly amongst people on the right, all across the world.

-And I think if anything, um uh nationalism and flying the flag, is bringing more people together, even outside of our borders, ironically enough.
+And I think if anything, nationalism and flying the flag is bringing more people together, even outside of our borders, ironically enough.

-I think I think I saw fantastic action in uh Vienna the other day.
+I think I saw fantastic action in Vienna the other day.

-So some of the nationalists over there actually raised raised the colours in solidarity with w with us.
+Some of the nationalists over there actually raised the colours in solidarity with us.

-Um I can't remember the district where, but they they put some bunting across it.
+I can't remember the district where, but they put some bunting across it.

 It looked fantastic.